/INCREMENTAL (Link Incrementally)

 An incrementally linked program is functionally equivalent to a program that is nonincrementally linked.
 However, because it is prepared for subsequent incremental links, an incrementally linked executable (.exe) file or dynamic-link library (DLL):

-- Is larger than a nonincrementally linked program because of padding of code and data.
-(Padding allows the linker to increase the size of functions and data without recreating the .exe file.)
+Is larger than a nonincrementally linked program because of padding of code and data.
+(Padding enables the linker to increase the size of functions and data without recreating the .exe file.)

 To link incrementally regardless of the default, specify /INCREMENTAL.
 When this option is selected, the linker issues a warning if it cannot link incrementally, and then links the program nonincrementally.
 Certain options and situations override /INCREMENTAL.